sebsauvage/Shaarli/doc/Home.md

 The data file is only 3.7 Mb.
 It's read 99% of the time, and is probably already in the operation system disk cache.
 So generating a page involves no I/O at all most of the time.

 # Wiki - TODO
- * Translate (new page can be called Home.fr, Home.es ...) and linked from Home
+ * translate (new page can be called Home.fr, Home.es ... and linked from Home)
  * add more screenshots
  * add developer documentation (storage architecture, classes and functions, security handling, ...)
- * Contact related projects
- * Add a Table of Contents to the wiki (can be added to the sidebar)

-...